 Still in SpiderOak ONE's preferences, go to the Backup tab, uncheck 'Enable Preview Generation', and restart the application.
 There is a known issue right now where attempting to generate previews for corrupted or especially large images can cause ONE to crash.

 Please make certain you have added SpiderOak to your whitelist in any security software you have running.
-Although this is most often an issue on Windows, we have sometimes seen this be an issue on Mac and Linux as well.
+Although this is most often an issue on Windows, some of our Mac and Linux users also have such software and we have sometimes seen this be an issue on those platforms as well.

 On Windows, disable the "Enable OS integration" option, which is likewise found in Preferences - General.